EstherSlabbert/tech230_AWS/aws_ec2_instance.md

 ### Exploring the information

 If you go to 'Instances' page and it will show all the instances available.
 You can filter them to show the runnning instances or search for the name of your instance or your instance ID.
-You can see important information relating to the EC2 from here and the status check should say '2/2 checks passed' or 'initializing' if it has not yet done so.
+You can see important information relating to the EC2 from here and the 'Status check' should say '2/2 checks passed' or 'initializing' if it has not yet done so.
 Once it says '2/2 checks passed' then you should be able to login to the EC2 instance.
 The public IPv4 is the address people will use to access the content the EC2 instance is sharing based on the settings specified.
 The Private IP is used to get into the EC2 instance itself.

 ### Connecting to the EC2 instance